Lindley DeVecchio: Connection to Gregory Scarpa racketeering trial

 After Scarpa pleaded guilty to racketeering charges in 1993, former Colombo consigliere Carmine Sessa, who had recently turned informer, tipped off prosecutors about Scarpa's unusual relationship with DeVecchio.
 Eventually, prosecutors uncovered circumstantial evidence that DeVecchio had leaked confidential information to Scarpa on numerous occasions.
 Reportedly, DeVecchio had told Scarpa about several former Colombo members who had turned informer.
 He was suspected of alerting Scarpa that he was being bugged, and that his son was about to be arrested for drug trafficking.

 Evidence allegedly surfaced that DeVecchio had given Scarpa tips on how to track down soldiers backing Victor Orena's effort to take over the Colombo family during the Third Colombo War (1991–93); Scarpa sided with longtime boss Carmine Persico.
 DeVecchio is believed to be the first FBI agent accused of helping a mobster commit crimes and cover them up.
 The FBI conducted a two-year internal probe, but ultimately decided not to press charges against DeVecchio.
-Nonetheless, his reputation was affected, and he retired in 1996.
+Nonetheless, his reputation was damaged, and he retired in 1996.

-Although DeVecchio was cleared of wrongdoing by his superiors, 19 soldiers from the Orena faction had their convictions reversed or charges thrown out after their lawyers contended DeVecchio's actions cast doubt on the evidence against them.
+Although FBI officials cleared DeVecchio of wrongdoing by his superiors, 19 soldiers from the Orena faction had their convictions reversed or charges thrown out after their lawyers contended DeVecchio's actions cast doubt on the evidence against them.
 The lawyers contended that DeVecchio actively helped Scarpa hunt down and kill opponents, thus making many of the deaths caused by their clients acts of self-defense.
 They contended DeVecchio had manufactured evidence.

-In 2006, Brooklyn district attorney Charles Hynes indicted DeVecchio on charges that he'd helped Scarpa kill four people in the 1980s and early 1990s through supplying confidential FBI information about them.
+In 2006, Brooklyn district attorney Charles Hynes indicted DeVecchio on charges that he had helped Scarpa kill four people in the 1980s and early 1990s through supplying confidential FBI information about them.
 The case was based almost entirely on the testimony of Scarpa's longtime girlfriend, Linda Schiro.